 Current Page Path

-Emily Puckett Rodgers
+Emily Petty Puckett Rodgers

 In my spare time I work with A2Geeks, an area nonprofit dedicated to making Ann Arbor a great place for creative and innovative people to live and work by opening the tech culture to everyone.
-I enjoy reading fiction from the Ann Arbor District Library and camping along the Pere Marquette river in warmer months.
+I also occassionally consult for ISKME, an open education nonprofit, and I coordinate Library Journal's New Landmark Libraries series.